MirrorNetworking/Mirror/doc/index.md

 **MirrorNG is the most compatible direct replacement for the deprecated Unity Networking API.**

 MirrorNG has nearly all of the components and features from UNet, making networking easy, concise and maintainable, whether you're starting from scratch or converting an existing project.
-We even have a [Migration Tool](Articles/General/Migration.md) to do most of the work for you!

 Built to support games of any scale, from LAN party games to dedicated high-volume authoritative servers running hundreds of players, MirrorNG is the core networking solution for [uMMORPG](https://assetstore.unity.com/packages/templates/systems/ummorpg-51212), [uSurvival](https://assetstore.unity.com/packages/templates/systems/usurvival-95015), [Cubica](https://www.cubica.net/), and [more](https://mirror-networking.com/showcase/)!